 Credit: @newyorkbonjour on Instagram

 Times Square is ready to mark the beginning of the new year as it has ever since the first ever "ball drop" was held in 1907.
-Over the years, this cherished annual tradition has grown into a massive celebration, with live performances throughout the evening and coverage on multiple networks, including the popular “Dick Clark’s New Year’s Rockin’ Eve with Ryan Seacrest®” is the most popular way for viewers to ring in the New Year and is a New Year’s staple, with live performances in New York City along with the iconic Times Square ball drop.
-This year, Times Square NYE 2022 will safely invite back visitors, with COVID safety precautions in place.
-Attendees are required to show proof of full vaccination with a valid photo ID, wear masks covering the nose and mouth at all times, and viewing areas will be filled with fewer people to allow for social distancing.
+Over the years, this cherished annual tradition has grown into a massive celebration, with live performances throughout the evening and coverage on multiple networks, including the popular “Dick Clark’s New Year’s Rockin’ Eve with Ryan Seacrest.”
+Revelers are invited to celebrate live from Times Square, or to watch from afar.
+The event is free and open to the public if you want to cross it off your bucket list, but entry is on a first-come first-serve basis so make sure you get in line early!
 For those wishing to enjoy the Ball Drop at midnight from home, along with behind-the-scenes stories, interviews, and more, Times Square will be providing commercial-free, website coverage of the event from 6 pm.
 For more information on this year's event, you can follow the latest updates at the Times Square Official website here.
-December 31; Watch the ball drop and more on ABC at 8 pm EST; New Year's Eve with Steve Harvey on Fox at 11 pm EST; New Year's Eve with Miley Cyrus and Pete Davidson on NBC at 11:30 pm EST, and New Year's Eve Live with Anderson Cooper and Andy Cohen on CNN at 8 pm EST
+December 31; Watch the ball drop and more on ABC at 8 pm EST; New Year's Eve with Steve Harvey on Fox at 11 pm EST; Miley Cyrus’ Miley’s New Year’s Eve Party on NBC at 11:30 pm 10:30 pm EST; and New Year's Eve Live with Anderson Cooper and Andy Cohen on CNN at 8 pm EST